Alvindev03/coffeeData/README.md

 Welcome to my Coffee Quality Analysis project!

 ## Motivation
-This a personal project to help practice my data analysis skills in Python for an interesting dataset.
-While I've drank coffee for many years, I've never really explored where coffee comes from and the resulting differences in taste.
-I figured playing with this dataset will help give me some insight on which types of coffee I could start exploring as I try different coffee.
+This a personal project to help practice my Python data analysis skills.
+While I've drank coffee for many years, I've never explored where coffee comes from and the resulting differences in taste.
+I figured playing with this dataset will help give me insight on understanding the different types of coffee qualities and hopefully any differences based on its country of origin.

 ## Summary
 Coffee Quality Institute coffee quality data was analyzed to determine the top countries with the most coffee review and country with the highest quality coffee.